Gawler line: History

 The line was opened in 1857 from Adelaide to Gawler.
 It was extended to Kapunda in 1860.
 Branches were later built from Gawler to termini in Angaston, Truro, Morgan, Robertstown, Peterborough, Spalding and Gladstone.
 Between Adelaide and Salisbury, the two broad gauge lines are paralleled by one standard gauge line on the Adelaide to Port Augusta line.
 A little north of Salisbury the standard gauge line heads north-west.
 From Salisbury to Gawler there are two broad gauge tracks, with a single broad gauge track north of Gawler.
-Today, none of the lines are used beyond Gawler.